YvesZHI/Cmake-gtest-coverage/README.md

 ### Installation ###
-Execute `mkdir build && cd build && cmake .. && make` to compile.<br>
+Execute `mkdir build && cd build && cmake .. && make` to compile the debug version.<br>
 This will generate two binariy files: `student`, `student-test` and a bash script: `student-test-cov`.<br>
+Execute `mkdir build && cd build && cmake -DRelease=ON .. && make` to compile the release version.<br>

 ### General Usage ###